poiw-org/auth0-cas-server/README.md

 where:
 * `WEBTASK_CONTAINER_DOMAIN` is the domain of your webtask container (which you see in the output of the `deploy` command above)
 * `SERVICE` is one of the CAS Service identifiers you configured in the [CAS Service Clients](#cas-service-clients) section.

+The remaining steps are identical to those in the [Local setup](#local-setup) except calls are made against the webtask host.

 ## Contributors